online-ml/light-river/CONTRIBUTING.md

 ## 2023-10-05

-Using `with_capacity` on each `Vec` in `HST`, as well as the list of HSTs, we gain 1 second.
+- Using `with_capacity` on each `Vec` in `HST`, as well as the list of HSTs, we gain 1 second.
 We are now at **~5 seconds**.

-We can't find a nice profiler.
+- We can't find a nice profiler.
 So for now we comment code and measure time.

-Storing all attributes in a single array, instead of one array per tree, makes us reach **~3 seconds**.
+- Storing all attributes in a single array, instead of one array per tree, makes us reach **~3 seconds**.
+- We fixed some algorithmic issues.
+We now reach **~2 seconds** by shear luck.
+- We tried using rayon to parallelize over trees, but it didn't bring any improvements.
+- We removed the CSV logic from the benchmark, which brings us under **~1 second**.
+- There is an opportunity to do the scoring and update logic in one fell swoop.
+This is because of the nature of online anomaly detection.
+This would bring us to **~0.5 seconds**.
+We are not sure if this is a good idea, so we don't keep it for now.